 It’s important to keep in mind that most mobile previews will not be completely perfect because there are so many different mobile screen sizes and browsers.
 Your final test should always be to look at your site on an actual mobile device.

-1. Using WordPress’s Theme Customizer
+Method 1: Using WordPress’s Theme Customizer

 Simply log in to your WordPress dashboard and go to the Appearance » Customize screen.

-Depending on what theme you’re using, you may see slightly different options in the left-hand menu here:
+Depending on what theme you are using, you may see slightly different options in the left-hand menu.

-At the bottom of the screen, click the mobile icon.
-You’ll then see a preview of how your site looks on mobile devices.
+You will then see a preview of how your site looks on mobile devices.

-2. Using Google Chrome’s DevTools Device Mode
+Method 2: Using Google Chrome’s DevTools Device Mode

+Simply open the Google Chrome browser on your desktop and visit the page you want to check.
 This could be the preview of a page on your site, or it could even be your competitor’s website.

+When you hover your mouse cursor over the mobile view of your site, it will become a circle.
 This circle can be moved with your mouse to mimic the touchscreen on a mobile device.

 You can also hold down the ‘Shift’ key, then click and move your mouse to simulate pinching the mobile screen to zoom in or out.

 You can also simulate your site’s performance on fast or slow 3G connections.
 You can even rotate the mobile screen using the rotate icon.

-How to Create Mobile-Specific Content in WordPress
+Bonus: How to Create Mobile-Specific Content in WordPress

-But simply having a responsive site may not go far enough.
+However, simply having a responsive site may not go far enough.
 Users on mobile devices are often looking for different things than desktop users.